zhoujing204/linear-algebra/3blue1brown/Chatper 14--Eigenvectors and eigenvalues.md

 (15:20) When you sandwich the original transformation putting the change of basis matrix on it's right and the inverse of the change of basis matrix on its left, the result will be a matrix representing that same transformation, but from the perspective of the new basis vectors coordinate system.
 The whole point of doing this with eigenvectors is that this new matrix is guaranteed to be diagonal with its corresponding eigenvalues down that diagonal.

 (15:47) This is because it represents working in a coordinate system where what happens to the basis vectors is that they get scaled during the transformation.
-A set of basis vectors, which are also eigenvectors, is called, again, reasonably enough, an &quot;eigenbasis&quot;.
+A set of basis vectors, which are also eigenvectors, is called, again, reasonably enough, an eigenbasis.
 So if, for example, you needed to compute the 100-th power of this matrix, it would be much easier to change to an eigenbasis, compute the 100-th power in that system, then convert back to our standard system.

 (16:17) You can't do this with all transformations.
 A shear, for example, doesn't have enough eigenvectors to span the full space.
 But if you can find an eigenbasis, it makes matrix operations really lovely.
 For those of you willing to work through a pretty neat puzzle to see what this looks like in action and how it can be used to produce some surprising results, I'll leave up a prompt here on the screen.